Which statement best describes the difference between balanced an... | Study Prep in Pearson+

 1

-Understand that balanced forces mean the total or net force acting on an object is zero, so there is no change in the object's motion.
+Understand that forces are vectors, meaning they have both magnitude and direction, and multiple forces acting on an object combine to form a net force.

-Recognize that unbalanced forces mean the net force is not zero, which according to Newton's Second Law causes the object to accelerate.
+Recognize that balanced forces occur when the sum of all forces acting on an object equals zero, which can be written as \(\sum \vec{F} = 0\); this means there is no change in the object's motion.

-Conclude that balanced forces do not change an object's motion, while unbalanced forces cause a change in motion (acceleration).
+Conclude that balanced forces do not change the object's motion (it remains at rest or moves with constant velocity), while unbalanced forces cause a change in motion by producing acceleration.

 Related Videos